twezowic/twezowic/README.md

 - machine learning model for creating playlists of popular songs: Python, Jupiter Notebook, Pandas, scikit-learn

 Additionally, I carried out smaller projects in Python in machine learning and data structures using numpy, pandas and scikit-learn libraries.

+I participated in the HackArena 2.0 hackathon and our team took 4th place.